Slashdot

 Uh, people...
 (Score:3)

-This is why i didn't buy day 1 (Score:1)
+This is why i didn't buy day 1 (Score:2)

 This is why i'm waiting for a 'Switch lite' or 'Switch SP', or 'NEW Switch XL' to be released before buying the console.
 Releasing this console in march was